swcarpentry/shell-novice/README.md

     syntax, etc., that can be printed and given to learners.
 See "Reference Guide" below.

+6.  `discussion.md`: notes about more advanced ideas that would distract from the main lesson, and pointers to where to go next.
+    See "Discussion Page" below.

-6.  `instructors.md`: the instructor's guide for the lesson.
+7.  `instructors.md`: the instructor's guide for the lesson.
 See "Instructor's Guide" below.

+Note that the lesson's title is repeated in several files.
+We could put this in the Makefile, and insert it into pages when compiling, but then authors would have to edit the Makefile (which we're trying to avoid requiring).
+We could also put it in some sort of configuration file, but again, we're trying to avoid those.

 ### Home Page